alantientran/Factuality/README.md

 The app transcribes audio, highlights claims, and provides the factuality, confidence, and context for each claim.

 ## Tech Stack:
 The app uses a React Native frontend and Flask backend.
 It uses a Pinecone vector database, OpenAI GPT-4o-mini LLM, and OpenAI embedding model.
-Sources are curated on Google's Programmable Search Engine to ensure credbility.
+Sources are curated on Google's Programmable Search Engine to ensure credibility.
+Sources included are .edu and .gov domains as well as from minimally biased news outlets like NPR and AP News.

 ## Demo